Dawnlxc/BiTSA_video/README.md

 ## Access

-The BiTSA is not a public access design, to customize and extend the BiTSA, please contact xxxxxxxx@unsw.edu.au for further information.
+The BiTSA is not currently a public access design, to customize and extend the BiTSA, please contact dawn.lin@student.unsw.edu.au for further information.